-- Purposeful behavior would be different from what is found in inorganic nature - "that which arranges and combines the molecules is a power acting with a definite purpose.
-A power of this kind would be essentially different from all the powers of inorganic nature" - Physical alternative (Schwann's) - "The other view is, that the fundamental power of organised bodies agree essentially with those of inorganic nature, that they work altogether blindly according to laws of necessity and irrespective of any purpose, that they are powers which are as much established with the existence of matter as the physical powers are."
+- Purposeful behavior is different than what is found in inorganic nature (Schwann rejects this) - "that which arranges and combines the molecules is a power acting with a definite purpose.
+A power of this kind would be essentially different from all the powers of inorganic nature" - Physical alternative (Schwann's view) - "The other view is, that the fundamental power of organised bodies agree essentially with those of inorganic nature, that they work altogether blindly according to laws of necessity and irrespective of any purpose, that they are powers which are as much established with the existence of matter as the physical powers are."

-Power in the Whole vs. Causes in the Parts
+Vitalism: Power in the Whole vs. Mechanism: Causes in the Parts